-Contact City of Lexington at 763-784-2792 if you have questions about Lexington's drinking water.
+Contact City of Lexington, Administration, at (763) 784-2792 or ap@cityoflexingtonmn.org if you have questions about Lexington's drinking water.
 You can also ask for information about how you can take part in decisions that may affect water quality.